k-amin07/G14Arch/README.md

 - line 111: change `Exec=brave %U` to `Exec=brave %U --window-size="1280,720"`
 - Repeat for line 111 and 223

+## Gamma Correction
+In display and monitor -> gamma, change gamma to 0.9 for better colors

 ## Touchpad Gestures
  Use [fusuma](https://github.com/iberianpig/fusuma) to get touchpad gestures.
 Create `~/.local/share/scripts/fusuma.sh` and add
  ```